 Scleral lenses are custom-fit to each person’s unique eye shape, corneal curves, and contours, providing unparalleled comfort.
 Their size and shape also ensure stability.

-To design the lenses, Dr. Snyder and Dr. Barker will take exact measurements of your cornea through a process called corneal topography.
+To design the lenses, Dr. Snyder will take exact measurements of your cornea through a process called corneal topography.
 This process ensures that your personal pair of scleral lenses allows the right amount of light in and sits stably on the eye, thus offering superior vision, all-day ocular hydration, and increased comfort.